 If we are unable to raise needed capital, ultimately, we could be forced to restructure our obligations or seek protection under the bankruptcy laws.
 In addition, if we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive all principal and interest payments to which they are contractually entitled.

 Restrictive Covenants.
-The credit facilities of our subsidiary and the indenture governing our publicly held notes contain a number of significant covenants that could adversely impact our business.
-In particular, the credit facilities of our subsidiary and our indenture restrict our and our subsidiaries' ability to:
+The indenture governing our publicly held notes contains a number of significant covenants that could adversely impact our business.
+In particular, our indenture restricts our and our subsidiaries' ability to: